Maritime Museums Get Creative with Virtual Resources

-One of the more rewarding and fun tasks we’ve had over the past few weeks has been to get the word out about all of the incredibly innovative and diverse ways that museums and other organizations are connecting with people at a time when their doors have been closed to visitors.
+It has been fun and rewarding to get the word out about all of the incredibly innovative and diverse ways that museums and other organizations are connecting with people online.
 We’re in awe of the creativity—museums have produced virtual tours and spotlight features about special items in their collections.
-Organizations with educational programs are reaching out to young kids and students who can’t visit, with coloring pages, activities to do at home, videos, and learning modules.
-Many institutions have made entire collections or archives available online, and posted informative and entertaining lectures on their websites and social media pages.
+Organizations with educational programs are reaching out to young kids and students with activities to do at home, videos, and learning modules.
+Many institutions have made entire collections or archives available online and posted informative and entertaining lectures on their websites and social media pages.
 NMHS senior staff writer Shelley Reid has compiled a selection of these offerings below.
 Check them out—and let us know of any resources we should add by emailing NMHS@seahistory.org.

 Virtual Resources to Explore

 Adirondack Experience - The Museum on Blue Mountain Lake >>